reduxjs/redux/docs/tutorials/fundamentals/part-3-state-actions-reducers.md

 ---
-id: part-3-state-reducers-actions
+id: part-3-state-actions-reducers
-title: 'Redux Fundamentals, Part 3: State, Reducers, and Actions'
+title: 'Redux Fundamentals, Part 3: State, Actions, and Reducers'
-sidebar_label: 'State, Reducers, and Actions'
+sidebar_label: 'State, Actions, and Reducers'
 hide_title: true
 description: 'The official Fundamentals tutorial for Redux: learn the fundamentals of using Redux'
 ---

 import { DetailedExplanation } from '../../components/DetailedExplanation'

-# Redux Fundamentals, Part 3: State, Reducers, and Actions
+# Redux Fundamentals, Part 3: State, Actions, and Reducers

 :::tip What You'll Learn